nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/powersave.rst

 As the device sleeps longer and does not wake up to receive DTIM beacons, it misses all multicast or broadcast frames.
 The TWT session is expected to be set up by the application after the network level negotiation, after which it is not expected to receive any multicast or broadcast frames.

+Additionally, by using the ``NET_EVENT_WIFI_TWT_SLEEP_STATE``, the application layer can subscribe to TWT events to be notified of beginning and end of service period, so as to be able to send or receive data.

 .. _ug_nrf70_developing_powersave_api:

 Power Save API